petrasvestartas/statics/README.md

 C++ header only library inspired by the book "Engineering Mechanics STATICS" by R. C. Hibbeler.
 This repository is created for self-learning purposes, because the contents of this book is mainly used in code.

+## Compilation
-Compile Windows (Mac and Ubuntu would work similarly -> there are no dependencies):
+Windows (Mac and Ubuntu would work similarly -> there are no dependencies):

 ```bash
 cd C:\brg\2_code\statics